adjl/game-of-life-3d/README.md

 - Live cells with less than 7 neighbours die of underpopulation.
 - Live cells with more than 17 neighbours die of overpopulation.
 - Dead cells with 8 neighbours live by reproduction.
-- Live cells with 7 to 17 neighbours, inclusive, live on to the next generation.
+- Live cells with 7 to 17 neighbours live on to the next generation.

 The current rules result in a mostly full grid.
 These are clearly ineffective, and will be continually refined.